 In the video, I discuss Carl Rogers’ theory-of-self model, which explains how a gap between who we think we are — and the who we think we should be — contributes to low self-esteem.
 Just about everyone has some unreasonable expectations of how we should be as a person, and this leads us to believe we’re not good enough whether that be not dynamic, motivated, intelligent, emotionally controlled, rich, successful, athletic or good-looking enough.

-Conditions of worth and self esteem
+Conditions of worth, confidence and self esteem

 In the development of self-esteem, Rogers saw conditional and unconditional positive regard as key.
 Growing up, when our parents or guardians give us positive feedback only on condition we behave in a certain way, we become conditioned to think we’ll only be loved and valued if we meet, what Rogers called ‘conditions of worth’.
 These might include winning medals or getting certain grades.